 This article is intended to provide an overview of significant historical influences affecting American Indian education and to identify encouraging emerging trends in American Indian education in the Northwest.
 An overview of historically significant approaches to federal American Indian education is discussed.
 Specific examples of encouraging trends in increased tribal involvement observed in federal Bureau of Indian Education (BIE) and Northwest public school districts are provided.
 Examples include educational partnerships with the Navajo Nation as well as Northwest tribes such as the Lummi Nation, Spokane Indian Tribe, Confederated Tribes of Grand Ronde, and the Confederated Tribes of Warm Springs.

 Hornback, Patricia, "The Shifting Sands of American Indian Education in the Northwestern United States" (2019).
-Faculty Publications - Department of History, Politics, and International Studies.
+Faculty Publications - Department of History and Politics.
 93.